sameer-codes-hub/Data_Science_Project/Medical_Chatbot/README.md

 ## 🔧 NLP Techniques

-The project includes the following text-processing techniques:
+The project uses the following NLP and information-retrieval techniques:

-- Tokenization
-- Stopword removal
-- Stemming
-- Lemmatization
 - TF-IDF Vectorization
 - Cosine Similarity
+- Text Matching
+- Information Retrieval

 These techniques are used to transform and compare text so that the system can identify relevant answers.